hosseinmd/react-hook-form-context/readme.md

 # React-hook-form-context
 This is a wrapper of react-hook-form with some additional Benefits.
-- use multiple form in your component without managing context of them.
+- Use multiple form in your component without need to managing context of them.
-- be type safe when use all of react-hook-form utils.
+- Be type safe when use all of react-hook-form utils.

 Create Context